Turmeric During Breastfeeding – Safety and Health Benefits

 2. Increased milk supply

-In many cultures, taking Turmeric while breastfeeding has historically been proved as a way to stimulate lactation.
-To increase milk flow, many new moms swear by supplementing their diets with Turmeric in various ways.
+In many cultures, taking turmeric while breastfeeding has historically been proven as a way to stimulate lactation.
+To increase milk flow, many new moms swear by supplementing their diets with turmeric in various ways.
+However, there is no scientific evidence that proves turmeric boosts milk supply.

 3. Works as an anti-depressant